 Dr Joe Pizzorno, in his books The Toxin Solution and Clinical Environmental Medicine, makes a strong case that this exposure is a major driver of many of today’s endemic diseases, including the stark increase in cancer of which more than one in three are diagnosed at some point in their life.
 This is not an easy case to prove or do science on other than pointing out associations.
 What can be shown is how over-exposure swamps the body’s detox mechanisms.

 In the testing world more tests are being offered for anti-nutrients but you have to know what you’re looking for.
 A useful first step is a liver function test such as Yorktest’s Livercheck home test kit.
 This tests two liver enzymes called AST and ALT which have been shown to be pathologically raised from exposure to a number of common anti-nutrients.
-ALT, for example, increases with increasing levels of PCBs, PAHs and heavy metals.2 Another relevant test is homocysteine, which measures methylation which is a critical detox mechanism in the liver.
+ALT, for example, increases with increasing levels of PCBs, PAHs and heavy metals.2 Another relevant test is Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased…, which measures Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… which is a critical detox mechanism in the liver.
 Homocysteine goes up with increasing exposure to a wide variety of anti-nutrients including heavy metals.3

 The natural product industry has the potential to lead the way by ensuring that none of the known anti-nutrients are used in any products.
 ‘Organic’ status, in relation to foods, is an important step but should a food processed in a way that makes acrylamides or HCA’s be allowed to be labelled as organic?
 How do consumers know what’s not so good to have in foods and household products?
 There’s no requirement to either label the presence or absence of most anti-nutrients.
 The natural product industry can not only be part of the solution by offering ‘clean’ products but also bring awareness to the need to restrict intake of anti-nutrients.